Finesse2tymes

-Ricky Leshay Hampton (born June 10, 1992), known professionally as Finesse2tymes, is an American rapper from Memphis, Tennessee.
+Ricky Hampton (born June 10, 1992), known professionally as Finesse2tymes, is an American rapper from Memphis, Tennessee.
 He is best known for his 2022 single "Back End," which entered the Billboard Hot 100.
 He is noted for his "thunderous voice" and motivational statements in his songs.
 He signed with Atlantic Records a joint venture with Moneybagg Yo's label Bread Gang and J. Prince's Mob Ties Records to release his debut commercial mixtape, 90 Days in December of that year.
 His debut studio album, Art of War (2024), failed to chart.

 Career

 In 2012, when he was 20, Hampton, along with Moneybagg Yo, Blac Youngsta, and other Memphis rappers, formed the rap collective Memphis Greatest Underrated.
 The group released a self-titled EP in 2016.

 In 2019, he gained traction with the release of his mixtape Hustle & Flow.
 Finesse2tymes also had a fallout with Moneybagg Yo.
 In September 2022, both artists ended their feud and Finesse2tymes was signed to Moneybagg Yo's label Bread Gang.
 He also released his single "Black Visa" with the latter.
 In October 2022, he signed to J Prince Jr.'s record label Mob Ties in a distribution deal with Atlantic Records.
 Also in October 2022, he released his single "Gucci Flow" with American rapper Gucci Mane.
 His single "Back End" gained traction on social media platform TikTok.
 In December 2022, he released his mixtape 90 Days with appearances from rappers Gucci Mane, Moneybagg Yo, Lil Baby and producer Tay Keith.